Read Also: SERE 100.2 post test answers

 Rights and Obligations in Captivity

 As per the Geneva Conventions, captive personnel have certain rights and obligations.
 They must be treated humanely, provided with adequate food and medical care, and not subjected to physical or mental torture.
-They are required to provide only their name, rank, service number, and date of birth to their captors.
+They must provide only their name, rank, service number, and date of birth to their captors.

 Resistance Postures